Executive Summary¶

 The Software Factory Security Framework (SF²) provides security leaders with:

-Five core security responsibilities that apply to every software-producing organization:
+Five Universal Security Conditions that apply to every software-producing organization:

-- Process - Security embedded throughout development lifecycle
+- Process: Embedding security throughout the development lifecycle

 Strategic Positioning Tool¶